 - Sausage: Use Italian sausage as the meat in this dish as it will come already seasoned and taste great once cooked up.

 - Seasonings: You’ll need a combination of Italian seasoning, salt, and black pepper to season the dish.
 These are pretty simple ingredients and you most likely have them on hand already.

-- Spice: Adding in a small dash of nutmeg will help to bring some wonderfully earthy and comforting flavors into the dish that make it feel warm and inviting.
+- Spices: Adding in a small dash of nutmeg will help to bring some wonderfully earthy and comforting flavors into the dish that make it feel warm and inviting.